gookit/goutil/cflag/README.md

 - Supports auto-rendering of pretty help messages
 - Allows adding short options to flag options, and multiples
-- Allows binding named parameters
+- Allows binding named arguments
 - Allows setting arguments or options as required
 - Allows setting validators for arguments or options